Generic Name: alteplase (AL-teh-PLACE)

 Use alteplase as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Alteplase is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using alteplase at home, carefully follow the injection procedures taught to you by your health care provider.
+- Alteplase is given as an injection at your doctor's office, hospital, or clinic.

 - If you miss a dose of alteplase, contact your doctor right away.